SarahBeecroft/Intro2HPC/_episodes/11-zeus_login.md

 ```
 ssh username@zeus.pawsey.org.au
 ```

-and then enter your password when prompted.
+Enter your password when prompted.

 If asked to accept any credentials, type `yes` and hit enter